Is tulip wood good for carving

-Brazilian Tulipwood is a high-quality wood and dense.
+Brazilian Tulipwood is a high-quality, dense wood.
 It comes with a lovely figure.
 It is ideal for inlays in furniture and small carved items.
 What separates it from the rest of Tulipwood is that it comes only in small sizes.
 It is popular in luxury furniture, and it is subject to fashion.
 Brazilian Tulipwood comes from a species of Dalbergia.

-- Make sure that your cutting tools are sharp since it tears if the cutting edges are less than optimal.
+- Ensure that your cutting tools are sharp since they tear if the cutting edges are less than optimal.

 - Use a slow feed speed to avoid tearing.
 That means drilling and boring at slower RPM speeds than you would use for other hardwoods.